flower-war/board-game/EFFECTS.md

   - Increase player attack
   - Increase player defense
   - By number of skulls
+  - Gain a skull but take damage in battle
   - Combination

 Affect the rules of battle